 The PCB dimensions are 22 x 34.5 mm.

-The KIT includes a high-quality ENIG FR4 PCB (22 x 34.5 mm) that comes with all SMD components factory pre-soldered.
+The PCB Module includes a high-quality ENIG FR4 PCB (22 x 34.5 mm) that comes with all SMD components factory pre-soldered.

 RF capacitors are used for all the circuits.
 A 52.3 Ohm resistor is used for R1.

 One SMA female connector is also supplied (not soldered, if you need it soldered please email or add a note when ordering).

 The shipping is with registered mail (your signature is required upon delivery).

 We usually ship the next day and it takes about a week to 10 days for USA or Australia, less than a week for Europe.

 Fill your basket with ferrites, RF cables, RF connectors, transistors, ICs etc. on our shop

 Ph.3.
 MISO signal (yellow) as sent from AD7887, the first 4 bits are always 0s, then the rest 12 bit ADC value is shifted out.
 The value is 2.1V (AD8318 at noise level).
 Remember AD8318's slope is negative, -25 mV/dB.
 The blue trace is the clock signal.